Board of Tax Assessors

 The Board of Equalization is an independent board appointed by the Grand Jury in each county.
 Some counties may have multiple boards of equalization.

-Each person who is, in the judgment of the appointing grand jury, qualified and competent to serve as a grand juror, who is the owner of real property, and who is at least a high school graduate shall be qualified, competent, and compellable to serve as a member or alternate member of the county board of equalization.
+Each person who is, in the judgment of the appointing grand jury, qualified and competent to serve as a grand juror, who is the owner of real property, and who is at least a high school graduate shall be qualified and competent to serve as a member or alternate member of the county board of equalization.
 No member of the governing authority of a county, municipality, or consolidated government; member of a county or independent board of education; member of the county board of tax assessors; employee of the county board of tax assessors; or county tax appraiser shall be competent to serve as a member or alternate member of the county board of equalization.

 There is no cost involved in filing an appeal to the Board of Equalization, unless the owner chooses to hire a representative or attorney.
 The decision of the board of equalization is appealable by either party to the superior court.

 Arbitration is a totally different process.
-If the taxpayer requests arbitration in lieu of Board of Equalization, the Board of Tax Assessors will file the appeal with the Clerk of Superior Court, and a Judge will assign a referee.
+If the taxpayer requests arbitration in lieu of the Board of Equalization, the Board of Tax Assessors will file the appeal with the Clerk of Superior Court, and a judge will assign a referee.
 If both parties agree, the matter may be submitted to a single arbitrator.
 If both parties agree, the referee may serve as the single arbitrator.

 If the parties do not agree to a single arbitrator, then three arbitrators shall hear the appeal.
 If one or both parties are unable to select an arbitrator, the appeal shall be heard by a single arbitrator that is appointed by the judge of the superior court.